 Material 2nd:Gore-Tex® 3-layer (ePE), 200D recycled nylon

-The lining is made of a supple C-KNIT™ nylon backer.
-The membrane has been changed, making the fabric slightly thinner and lighter, resulting in improved comfort.
-The longer length creates a unique silhouette while keeping the waist warm in cold weather.
-The three-dimensional cut ensures freedom of movement.
+The lining is made of supple C-KNIT™ nylon backer.
+As a result of the membrane change, the fabric is slightly thinner and lighter, improving comfort.
+The longer length creates a distinctive silhouette while keeping the waist warm in cold weather.
+The arms arecutin a three-dimensional style so as not to restrict movement.

 Understanding the functions will help you find your ideal outfit